HalasTomasz/Algorithm_in_Python/List number 3/README.md

+List number 3

-Implemenetion of some basic selection algorithms for coruse Algorithms and Data Structures.
+Implemenetion of some basic selection algorithms for coruse Algorithms and Data Structures:

-RandomSelect - randomized select algorithm.
-Pivot in partition method is random number from array.
+- RandomSelect as randomized select algorithm.
+Pivot in partition method is randomly choosen from array.

-Select - median-of-medians algorithm.
+- Select as median-of-medians algorithm.
 We recursively we find median-of-medians and assign it as pivot.
 In this case w split input array modulo 5.

-UpdatedSelect - median-of-medians algorithm, but contrarily to upper Select file, we recursively we split input array modulo n.
+- UpdatedSelect as median-of-medians algorithm, but contrarily to upper Select file, we recursively we split input array modulo n.

-BstSearch - searching through sorted array recursively using the same technic as is implemented in BST Search.
-Retunrs 0 if element isn't in array or 1 if it is.
+- BstSearch - searching through sorted array recursively using the same technic as is implemented in BST Search.
+Returns 0 if element isn't in array or 1 if it is.

 Every implemented algorithm returns a number of comparison and swaps between elements